 IMPACT OF HEAT AND STEAM ON KITCHEN CABINETS

 Cabinets, as well as any material made of wood, MDF, Melamine or Thermofoil, do not like extreme heat or moisture.
 Cabinets are like fine furniture and require the same care and considerations.
 The most common impact of heat and steam releasing appliances is damage to your cabinets.
 The resulting damage depends on the substrate or material of your cabinetry.
-For example, wood cabinets can become steam burned (a white film develops) and Thermofoil, Melamine or wood alternative cabinets can discolour or even melt.
+For example, wood cabinets can become steam burned (a white film develops) and Thermofoil, Melamine or wood alternative cabinets can discolor or even melt.

 HOW TO PREVENT HEAT AND STEAM DAMAGE